osate/website/source/download-and-install.md

 [here](https://java.com/en/download/help/download_options.xml) for help
 with installing Java.

+Note: Running OSATE under Java 9 is not supported and may not work.

 To install OSATE, download the archive file for your platform from the OSATE download site (see below), choose an installation directory and unpack the archive file there.
 The installation directory contains a